In this Article:

 Paid plans:

 Cross-project teams can be tracked easily using Jira’s smooth interface.
-The final one of the Asana project management competitors in our list can help with areas such as issue tracking and campaign management.
+The last tool on our list supports areas such as issue tracking and campaign management.

 Users have the option of designing and creating the workflow that suits them with this tool.
 It supports any agile project management methodology for software development and can be useful on a variety of projects as a result.